zk47/mofn/README.md

 - addhexad_opt
 - reduce_hexad

-These are old method.
+These are old methods.

-The following functions using new method to create minimal-order Markov.
+The following functions using new method to create minimal-order Markovset.

 - mofn_setup_opt2
 - mofn_hp